Euclidean plane and its relatives; a minimalist introduction: Preface

-The lectures are meant to be rigorous, conservative, elementary and minimalistic.
-At the same time it includes about the maximum what students can absorb in one semester.
+This book is meant to be rigorous, conservative, elementary, and minimalist.
+At the same time, it includes about the maximum that students can absorb in one semester.

-Approximately half of the material used to be covered in high school, not any more.

-The lectures are oriented to sophomore and senior university students.
-These students already had a calculus course.
-In particular they are familiar with the real numbers and continuity.
-It makes possible to cover the material faster and in a more rigorous way than it could be done in high school.
+The present book is based on courses given by the author at Pennsylvania State University.
+These lectures were oriented toward sophomore and senior university students who are familiar with real numbers and continuity.
+It makes it possible to cover the material faster and in a more rigorous way than it could be done in high school.
+Approximately one-third of the material used to be covered in high school, but not anymore.